poppyszn/Dynamic-Preview-Deployments-with-GitHub-Actions-Vercel/README.md

 Have a look at the pipelines in this repository.
 Both require some environment variables (`VERCEL_TOKEN`, `VERCEL_PROJECT_ID` and `VERCEL_ORG_ID`) which are configured via the GitHub repository settings.

-- [preview.yaml](.github/workflows/preview.yaml): testing & preview deployment for all pushes to all branches except `main`
+- [deploy-pr.yaml](.github/workflows/deploy-pr.yaml): testing & preview deployment for all PR's.
-- [production.yaml](.github/workflows/production.yaml): production deployment for all pushes to `main`

 ## Vercel config